Superb second half display sends Offaly into semi-final

 Kildare 1-16

-OFFALY produced a superb second half display to send Kildare packing in the Leinster U-20 Hurling Championship quarter-final in Tullamore this evening.
+OFFALY produced a superb second half display to send Kildare packing in the Leinster U-20 Hurling Championship quarter-final in Tullamore on Tuesday evening.

 Level at 0-11 each at half time and struggling to find any real momentum and form, Offaly really turned on the style in the second half.
 They outscored Kildare by 2-14 to 0-5 and the there was no comparison between the hurling they played in the first half and the second.

 Offaly were much sharper and intense all over the field and most importantly, they cut down on the errors.
 Superb free taking from Liam Dempsey was responsible for Kildare being level at half time.
-He got nine frees, many from a long way out and on the wing as Offaly fouled way too much.
+He got nine frees, many from a long way out and on the wing as Offaly fouled way too much, even if some of them were questionable.
 Many of the frees conceded were clumsy and unnecessary and Dempsey gleefully punished everything.

 It was a different story in the second half.
 Offaly still conceded a couple of careless frees but there was a dramatic tightening up all over the field.
 They were much more solid and steady in the tackle, much more efficient in the way they hurled and when that avenue for scores was shut off, Kildare found that they had very little to offer.

 Kildare had stunned Wexford a week earlier and that had Offaly on high alert for this.
-They will be absolutely delighted with the win and a semi-final next Tuesday against Dublin – probably away as they clashed in Birr last year.
-While Offaly's hurling was mediocre for much of the first half, they were in a good position at the break as they had much greater scope for improvement.
+They will be absolutely delighted with the win and a semi-final next Tuesday against Dublin in Parnell Park.
+While Offaly's hurling was quite mediocre for much of the first half, they were in a good position at the break as they had much greater scope for improvement.

 Apart from Dempsey's frees, Kildare were an average side and some of their shooting, touch and stick work was poor.
 Offaly looked a very decent outfit in the second half and they upped the intensity from the restart.
 With Jack Screeney finding the range from frees and also popping over a super point from play, Offaly led by 0-17 to 0-12 after forty minutes.
 It was 0-18 to 0-14 at the water break and Kildare were hanging on for dear life.